What is it?

 In the case of banking the results are obvious: the scammer now has access to your money.
 However, in a university, what they gain access to is a bit different and could cause damage to both yourself and others.
 They could potentially gain further information about you and your friends/coworkers that they could use to steal more identities.
 They gain access to your email, allowing them to read and send messages on your behalf, including high quantities of spam.
 They will have access to ULL services that you are authorized to use, and could do things like change your insurance beneficiaries, emergency contact information, your course selections, etc. They could also lock you out of your account by changing your password.

 Often, once a hacker has your ULID and password they will use YOUR email account to send huge volumes of spam.
 This could result in ULL email being blocked by some sites, preventing legitimate email from being delivered for multiple days.
-If the IT receives a report that your account has been compromised in this manner, we will block all access (including your own) to your account, and you may be required to visit the IT Helpdesk to request your access to be restored.
+If the IT receives a report that your account has been compromised in this manner, we will block all access (including your own) to your account, and you may be required to contact the IT Service Desk to request your access to be restored.

 What do I do if I receive an email that looks suspicious?